tribblix/build/patches/openjdk15/README.txt

 more cleanly as things evolve, as the patches will be on an increasingly divergent base.

+As of 15+27, jdk15 is in rampdown so should be relatively stable.

-This set currently based on jdk-15+26
+This set currently based on jdk-15+28

 openjdk15 fixes (besides fixing line number noise)